pfunzowalter/astro-pipeline-tutorial/docs/README.md

 ```bash
 processMeerKAT.py -B -C tutorial_config.txt -M /idia/data/public/1525469431/1525469431_sdp_l0.ms -v
 ```
-If all is good, this should be your output, with different timestamps. and now you shou have the `tutorial_config.txt` available in your workspace.
+If all is good, this should be your output, with different timestamps and now you shou have the `tutorial_config.txt` available in your workspace.

 ```bash
 processMeerKAT.py -B -C tutorial_config.txt -M /idia/data/public/1525469431/1525469431_sdp_l0.ms -v
 2025-09-17 10:52:11,534 INFO: Extracting field IDs from MeasurementSet "/idia/data/public/1525469431/1525469431_sdp_l0.ms" using CASA.